ConnorGIT5/Flask_Blog/README.md

 Tasks
   Change flash box color to red/yellow for errors.
 Only green is showing up |
   'sign in with Google' and 'sign in with username or email' |
+  User must confirm their email before being able to create an account |
   'forgot password' so people can change their password through their email |
   customizable blog post formats and designs |
   different categories for different blog posts |